NathNacht/airflow-tutorial/README.md

 The integrated steps of the previous projects are: Cleaning the data, creating and training the model.

+The predict_with_pipeline.py is also already available and could be implemented in a dag task as well.

 ## 🤖 File Structure

 ```